A Visit to the Nuremberg Toy Museum- Spielzeugmuseum Nuremberg

 Tin Soldiers and Doll Houses

-Then I went up to the first floor, and got lost in the doll houses.
-Growing up, I was never a girly-girl… but I had a doll house that my Opa made for me, and I LOVED IT.
-(It still exists in my mother’s attic, waiting for the next generation).
+Then I went up to the first floor (remember, the first floor in Germany is the second floor in the US… the ground floor is the ground floor), and got lost in the doll houses.
+Growing up, I was never a girly-girl, but I had a doll house that my Opa made for me, and I LOVED IT.
+It still exists in my attic, waiting for a third generation to play with it.
 But these!
-The amount of detail… furniture, hand painted dishes, even an old Kachelofen (Tile Stove for heating).
+The amount of detail!
+The furniture, hand-painted dishes, and even an old Kachelofen (Tile Stove for heating).
 And these works of art were meant to be played with!

 nuremberg toy museum